 This is bad news for Park, as it shifts the revenue recognition to when a customer spends.
-Selling a card gives a concrete date and amount for which to input into the accounts but under the new accounting standards it will be unpredictable to know when a customer will spend, and hence visibility might decline a little.
-In extreme cases, a customer might not spend a voucher at all (in the cases of lost/stolen), and in fact a provision of some £48m sits on the balance sheet in respect of unredeemed vouchers.
+Selling a card gives a concrete date and amount for which to input into the accounts.
+But under the new accounting standards it will be unpredictable to know when a customer will spend, and hence visibility might decline a little.
+In extreme cases, a customer might not spend a voucher at all (in the cases of lost/stolen).
+A provision of some £48m sits on the balance sheet in respect of unredeemed vouchers.

-In addition, stores running into difficulties may also refuse to accept vouchers, therefore meaning this revenue can never be recognised under the rules.
-The overall impact is unclear to me, as it may be difficult for Park to reimburse the end users of the product as many of the cards are used in lieu of payment for other things such as staff incentives.
+In addition, stores running into difficulties may also refuse to accept vouchers.
+This means this revenue can never be recognised under the rules.
+The overall impact is unclear to me.
+It may be difficult for Park to reimburse the end users of the product as many of the cards are used in lieu of payment for other things such as staff incentives.

-This being said, perhaps the cash pile is not all it seems as the company carries a lot of liabilities – the main one being trade payables, but a substantial £48m in provisions in respect of the unspent balances on cards.
-Provisions are future liabilities that may or may not occur, and whilst it seems unlikely that this would unwind in one go, fulfilling the provisions will require real cash.
+This being said, perhaps the cash pile is not all it seems as the company carries a lot of liabilities.
+The main one being trade payables, but a substantial £48m in provisions in respect of the unspent balances on cards.
+Provisions are future liabilities that may or may not occur.
+Whilst it seems unlikely that this would unwind in one go, fulfilling the provisions will require real cash.
 With only a small amount set aside for intangibles the net asset position is fairly small, and looks set to decrease even further with the £1.25m impairment charge onto assets.

 But then again, perhaps it does not need to be?
 This seems like a business that is supported by the retailers it offers gift cards for.
 Customers pay up front for the cards, but Park do not pass this onto the retailers until the money has been spent.
 This gives rise to the large balances in both assets and liabilities.
 Most of the customer deposits are actually separated in a trust account to give extra protection, but the interest on this account makes up a part of the profits.

 This business definitely will elicit different responses depending how you view the sector.
-The bear case is rather obvious, growth has been anaemic here for some years and it is difficult to see where more growth can come from as arguably this sector is already saturated.
+The bear case is rather obvious, growth has been anaemic here for some years.
+It is difficult to see where more growth can come from as arguably this sector is already saturated.
 Park have shifted into some new products that utilise online, but gaining traction in different countries seems quite difficult or impossible.
 Expansion by acquisition also seems difficult assuming the valuation of an equivalent company is similar.
-Additionally it does feel like the whole sector is ripe for some type of disruption by cloud-based technology which also would solve the problem of unredeemed lost vouchers.
+Additionally it does feel like the whole sector is ripe for some type of disruption.
+Cloud-based technology would solve the problem of unredeemed lost vouchers.

 It is also fair to say that this type of business will never run away in terms of share price.
 Even if it recovers from this warning I do not see the upside as that large because of the growth prospect.

-The bull case says that Park have been making hay for some years, and the most recent margins of almost 10% show that as long as they keep on hammering away on both ends – recruiting businesses and selling vouchers for them, there is a good return for shareholders.
+The bull case says that Park have been making hay for some years.
+The most recent margins of almost 10% show that as long as they keep on hammering away on both ends – recruiting businesses and selling vouchers for them, there is a good return for shareholders.
 It is a mature business and it appears there will be few shocks that require the business to spend a lot of cash.
-With a bit of positioning, the Christmas product is a counter-cyclical model, with users increasing during leaner times, although reduced High Street spending may balance this out.
-For whatever reason, it has not been challenged so far, perhaps because the niche is being perceived as not worthwhile.
+With a bit of positioning, the Christmas product is a counter-cyclical model.
+Users have increased during leaner times, although reduced High Street spending may balance this out.
+For whatever reason, it has not been challenged so far.
+Perhaps because the niche is being perceived as not worthwhile.
 But selling a £50 card for £5 profit seems a good deal if you can do it enough times.

 The most clear growth opportunities could result from overseas and other pre-paid cards.
-A truly international, multi-currency reward card would really be something and if they could work a platform that delivers it for companies this could be a really valuable product.
+A truly international, multi-currency reward card would really be something.
+If they could work a platform that delivers it for companies this could be a really valuable product.